-Free Tent Camping On-Site: Tent camping is encouraged along the seasonal creek on our 1 acre property here in along the headwaters of the Middle Fork Willamette River here in Westfir, Oregon.
-A shared outdoor camp kitchen is available for your convenience, with bathroom and shower available for use in the main house.
-September is a warm and usually dry month here in Eugene, but you should always be ready for rain as well.
+Free Tent Camping On-Site: Tent camping is encouraged on our 17acre property here in along the headwaters of the Middle Fork Willamette River here in Westfir, Oregon.
+A shared outdoor camp kitchen is available for your convenience, with bathroom and shower available for use.
+July is a usually a hot and dry month here in Wester Oregon, but you should always be ready for rain as well.

-Off-site Lodging: The course is located within short distance to a variety of accommodations in the city of Eugene, at your cost and arrangement.
+Off-site Lodging: The course is located within short distance to a variety of accommodations in the Westfir/ Oakridge area at your cost and arrangement.
 Prices range from $35 -$100+ per night and suggested links are included in the info packet that is emailed upon registration.

 Additional evening presentations and open laboratory hours are optional (but strongly encouraged!)